 No but Prague is the stepping stone to Russia so hopefully it happens?

 After moving to Melbourne you played shows supporting such names as Motley Crue and Motorhead.
 How it was to share stages with your childhood heroes?

 It was great!
 It was really great to learn from them.
 Both those bands brought us back.
 Motley Crue brought us to Japan and Motorhead got us to Europe a few times as well so that was fantastic.
 It was just great to talk to them and learn about staying true to what you do and seeing them deliverer the same awesome show every night.

 You also did some shows with Rolling Stones then?

 Isn’t it flattering that many famous band musicians now are fans of yours, like Lemmy?

 We have heard that guys of Iron Maiden are fans too and that’s an honor.
 We heard many times that Maiden crew played our album on their tour busses etc… and I think guys from Rose Tattoo are fans too… so yeah.
 It’s great!

 Before RUNNING WILD there was an Airbourne release called READY TO ROCK.
 Would you tell something more about that album?

 “Laughs” that was when we were still living at home in Warnabool.
 We didn’t take any money from Airbourne shows.
 It always went back in an Airbourne account, it still does, and we managed to get it up to $3500.
-To move to Melbourne we knew that welfare wasn’t going to be enough so we recorded what we had and eventually moved to Melbourne and sold them at gigs to pay rent.
+TWeknew that welfare wasn’t going to be enough to move to Melbourne o we recorded what we had and eventually moved to Melbourne and sold them at gigs to pay rent.

 Are there still any copies available of that album?